The Power of Fierce Singing

 Indeed, through the ages, music has fulfilled countless purposes.
 David King Dunaway and Molly Beer propose in their book Singing Out: An Oral History of America’s Folk Music Revivals: “Music’s powers have been used by armies to motivate soldiers; by lovers to sway a beloved; by candidates and ministers to inspire their followers; and by people who have no other means to voice resistance.”
 Traversing seven decades, the authors explore how generations have risen up through lyrics and beats to question themselves and influence others.

-In their interview with Diné (Navajo Nation) punk performer Clayson Benally, he suggests why music can be more effective than mere words.
-“Music is an intangible substance: It’s not just sounds waves, but emotions and the way you can affect people. … People might not listen to you if you’re just talking, if you’re just trying to communicate over a table like a politician.
-But if you put some beats and actually make it something that people can just absorb into their core and maybe understand on a whole other level—that’s the powerful thing about using music …”
+In Dunaway and Beer’s interview with Diné (Navajo Nation) punk performer Clayson Benally, he suggests why music can be more effective than mere words.
+“Music is an intangible substance: It’s not just sound waves, but emotions and the way you can affect people. … People might not listen to you if you’re just talking, if you’re just trying to communicate over a table like a politician.
+But if you put some beats and actually make it something that people can just absorb into their core and maybe understand on a whole other level—that’s the powerful thing about using music.”

 With recent self-isolation and social distancing, music-making flooded our social feeds and airwaves.
 Pandemic playlists proliferated.
 Contextual songs for the times appeared, including Alicia Keys’ “Good Job,” Luke Combs’ “Six Feet Apart,” and Bono’s “Let Your Love Be Known.”